vaskozl/minilb/README.md

 ## Why create a new loadbalancer?

-While MetalLB has long been an many CNIs now supports BGP advertisement CRDs, issues still remain:
+While MetalLB has long been the standard and many CNIs now supports BGP advertisement, issues still remain:

 * MetalLB L2:
     * Does not offer any loadbalancing between service replicas and throughput is limited to a single node
-    * Slow failover that's hard to debug
+    * Slow failover
 * BGP solutions including MetalLB, Calico, Cilium and kube-rouer have other limitations:
     * Forward all non-peer traffic through a default gateway.
-This limits your bandwith to the cluster and adds an extra hop.
+This limits your bandwith to the cluster and adds an extra hop
-    * Can suffer from assymetric routing issues LANs and requires disabling ICMP redirects.
+    * Can suffer from assymetric routing issues on LANs and generally requires disabling ICMP redirects
     * Requires a BGP capable router at all times which can limit flexibility
     * Nodes generally get a static subnet and BGP does close to nothing, neither Cilium nor Flannel actually use it to "distribute" routes between nodes since the routes are readily available from the APIServer.

-Furthemore other load-balancing solutions tend to be much heavier than, `minilb` - requiring daemonsets that tend to use between 15-100m CPU and between 35-150Mi of RAM in my testing.
+Furthemore other load-balancing solutions tend to be much heavier - requiring daemonsets that tend to use between 15-100m CPU and between 35-150Mi of RAM in my tests.
 This amounts to undue energy usage and less room for your actual applications. `flannel` is particularly suited, since when in `host-gw` mode performs native routing similar to the other CNIs with no VXLAN penalties while using only 1m/10Mi per node.

-Lastly all other solutions rely on CRDs which make boostraping a cluster that much more of a pain.
+Lastly all other solutions rely on CRDs which make boostraping a cluster that much more difficult.

 ## How `minilb` works